-Risk driver Description Potential impact Timefra me Direct / Indire ct Likelihoo d Magnitu de of impact Estimated financial implicatio ns Manageme nt method Cost of manageme nt GHG emissions.
-Changing consume r behaviou r Shifts in consumer behaviour to purchase products with a lower carbon footprint may affect companies within the Group.
-There may be competitive risks from suppliers who can offer products with lower carbon footprints and which are more Reduced demand for goods/servic es >6 years Direct Unlikely Low Not evaluated AECI has introduced the Green Gauge programme as part of its values of Going Green and being responsible.
-The Green Gauge programme focuses on achieving savings related to energy, water and waste with associated benefits of The cost of implementing Green Gauge and the associated energy efficiency projects which have been identified have cost more than R4 million to date.
-It is expected that further significant capital expenditure will be required to achieve
+Shifts in consumer behaviour to purchase products with a lower carbon footprint and period can offer products with lower carbon footprints and which are more environmentally friendly.
+Shifts in consumer behavior a Shifts in consumer behavior beh Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Cleaner Production consumer behaviour to purchase products with a lower carbon footprint may affect companies within the Group.
+There may be competitive risks from suppliers who can offer products with lower carbon footprints and which are more environmentally demand for >6 years Direct Unlikely Low Not evaluated emissions.
+AECI has introduced the Green Gauge programme as part of its values of Going Green and being responsible.
+The Green Gauge programme focuses on achieving savings related to energy, water and waste with associated benefits of GHG savings.
+The Green Gauge programme has reached its lifespan and it has now been rebranded the Going Green programme in line with AECI's values.
+In 2017, the National Cleaner implementing Green Gauge and the associated energy efficiency projects which have been identified have cost more than R4 million to date.
+It is expected that further significant capital expenditure will be required to achieve additional savings going forward in line with the re- branded Going Green